5.6 Generic Detector and Camera Properties

 5.6.2 Linearity at Low to Moderate Intensity

-Linearity at low and moderate exposure levels is measured by comparing back-to-back exposures of NGC 1850.
-Figure 5.11 shows the response of UVIS2, where aperture sums for stars with flux greater than about 2,000 e- in a short exposure (central pixel would be at greater than about 350 e-) show apparently perfect linear response when compared to the counts in the same aperture in an exposure 50 times as long.
+Linearity at low and moderate exposure levels is measured by comparing back-to-back exposures of NGC 1850 made in October 2009.
+Figure 5.14 shows the response of UVIS2, where aperture sums for stars with flux greater than about 2,000 e- in a short exposure (central pixel greater than about 350 e-) show apparently perfect linear response when compared to the counts in the same aperture in an exposure 50 times as long.
 However, below a level of 2,000 e- the ratio of long to short exposure counts deviates from a linear response.
-At total aperture flux of about 200 e- in the short exposure, the total flux values are ~ 5% lower than expected based on scaling from the corresponding long exposure.
+At a total aperture flux of about 200 e- in the short exposure, the total flux values are ~ 5% lower than expected based on scaling from the corresponding long exposure.

-Figure 5.12 shows data from both UVIS CCDs for stars yielding short exposure aperture sums of 500 to 2000 e-.
-A clear signature appears that is consistent with perfect linearity for stars near the readout amplifiers, with linearly growing losses in the short relative to long exposure with distance from the amplifiers.
+Figure 5.15 shows data from both UVIS CCDs for stars with short exposure aperture sums of 500 to 2000 e-.
+Stars near the readout amplifiers (Y pix of 0 and 4095) behave as expected i.e. the short exposure sums scaled by the difference in exposure time are equivalent to the long exposure but losses grow with distance from the amplifiers.
 This is consistent with losses induced by finite charge transfer efficiency in successive parallel shifts in clocking the charge packets off the CCDs.

-The WFC3 team constantly monitors the extent to which CTE losses influence faint object photometry.
+The WFC3 team monitors the extent to which CTE losses influence faint object photometry.
+CTE degradation in flight has increasingly affected the measurement of unsaturated images over the years, requiring increasingly greater flux corrections with larger uncertainties.
 Results from the past and ongoing calibration programs are summarized in Chapter 6.

 5.6.3 Linearity Beyond Saturation

-To characterize the accuracy of point source photometry for sources in which one or more pixels have exceeded the physical full well depth we used a dataset consisting of multiple exposures taken back-to-back on a moderate-to-rich star field with a broad range of exposure times resulting in both unsaturated and saturated data for many stars.
+To characterize the accuracy of point source photometry for sources in which one or more pixels have exceeded the physical full well depth, we used a dataset consisting of alternating short and long exposures of a moderate-to-rich star field, resulting in both unsaturated and saturated images for many stars.
+Counts were summed over an area designed to include all pixels in the core of the stellar image and all pixels that were bled into in the long exposures.

-Results for Amp A are summarized in Figure 5.13 and Figure 5.14.
+Departures from linearity were greater for UVIS1 than for UVIS2.
+Results for Amp A and UVIS1 are summarized in Figure 5.16 and Figure 5.17.
 Over a range of nearly 7 magnitudes beyond saturation, photometry remains linear to ~ 1% after a simple correction (taken from WFC3 ISR 2010-10).
-For Amp C the response is sufficiently linear beyond saturation that no correction is required.
+For Amp C on UVIS2, the response is sufficiently linear beyond saturation that no correction is required.
+These results were obtained when CTE was near pre-flight levels in October 2009.
+See Section 5.6.2 for the level of CTE loss that was already measurable at that time.
+CTE degradation in flight has increasingly affected the measurement of unsaturated images over the years, requiring increasingly greater flux corrections with larger uncertainties.

 These results are based on the use of FLT images.
 The flux conservation ensured by AstroDrizzle leads to equally good results for linearity beyond saturation when comparing long and short *_drz.fits images.